 Someone’s top five reveals a lot about who they are.
 Since we become what we consume, the lyrics we buy into, become us.
 They shape our thought patterns and how we perceive ourselves in this world; this is a fundamental goal of Social Sciences!
 I am obligated to equip my students with the tools to successfully master their environment.
 However, to properly prepare for their future, they must comprehend the complexities of their past.
 I am looking forward to teaching my Hip-Hop History unit later in the Spring, however over the next few weeks, I will be exploring how the poetry of rap produces the necessary lexicon by which students can digest healthy portions of history, whereby holistically developing themselves.
 Through rap, they will learn how to recognize the roles of their authentic self and their double consciousness.

-Please note, that the strong and explicit lyrics are intentional and once we begin to look at more contemporary songs, the connection between the narratives will become clearer.
+and once we begin to look at more contemporary songs, the connection between the narratives will become clearer.

 Dead Prez.
 Politriks.
 [YouTube].
 4 May 2009.